ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/pc_setup.md

 ![](/assets/images/platform/turtlebot3/software/network_configuration.png)

-ROS requires IP addresses in order to communicate between TurtleBot3 and the remote PC.
+ROS requires IP addresses in order to communicate between TurtleBot PC and the remote PC.
+The remote PC and TurtleBot PC should be connected to the same wifi router.

 Enter the below command on the terminal window of the remote PC to find out the IP address of the remote PC.